 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVBut if even might_be_suffering because_of righteousness, you_are blessed.
+OET-LV But if even might_be_suffering because_of righteousness, you_are blessed.

 And the fear of_them, neither be_afraid nor you_all_may_be_disturbed,

-SR-GNTἈλλʼ εἰ καὶ πάσχοιτε διὰ δικαιοσύνην, μακάριοι. “Τὸν δὲ φόβον αὐτῶν, μὴ φοβηθῆτε μηδὲ ταραχθῆτε”,
+SR-GNT Ἀλλʼ εἰ καὶ πάσχοιτε διὰ δικαιοσύνην, μακάριοι. “Τὸν δὲ φόβον αὐτῶν, μὴ φοβηθῆτε μηδὲ ταραχθῆτε”, ‡

 (Allʼ ei kai pasⱪoite dia dikaiosunaʸn, makarioi.
 “Ton de fobon autōn, maʸ fobaʸthaʸte maʸde taraⱪthaʸte”,)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT But even if you might suffer because of righteousness, you are blessed ones.
 But you should not fear the fear of them nor be troubled,